93rd Bomb Squadron: B-17 Service in the Philippines and Australia

+93d Squadron B-17E, Suzy-Q (Note: This aircraft was a Boeing B-17E Flying Fortress, serial 41-2489.
+"Suzy-Q" was one of the most famous Flying Fortresses of the Pacific War.
+It was assigned to the squadron on 7 February 1942 and took part in all of the early Pacific battles except Midway.
+Its gunners claimed no fewer than 26 Japanese aircraft destroyed.
+It was named after the wife of the pilot, Major Felix Hardison, squadron commander.
+Deployed to the Pacific, the aircraft operated from airfields in Australia and New Guinea before being returned to the United States in July 1944 and was operated from Hamilton Field, California until the end of the war.
+It was scrapped sometime after July 1946.)

 The squadron deployed to the Philippines as the 93rd Bombardment Squadron in 1941, engaging in combat during the 1941–42 Battle of the Philippines at the beginning of World War II.
 Withdrawn to Australia, it fought in the Dutch East Indies campaign before returning to the United States and being re-equipped with Boeing B-29 Superfortress bombers.
 It returned to the Pacific Theater of Operations in early 1945 to carry out strategic bombing missions over the Japanese Home Islands.

 The 93rd deployed with part of the 19th Group to the Philippines Air Force at Clark Field, Philippines in October 1941 as a reinforcement unit for the Far East Air Force when tensions were escalating between the United States and the Japanese Empire.
 On 6 December the 93d was sent to Del Monte Field, a new field established on Mindanao as a dispersal measure.

 On 8 December 1941 nearly half of the 19th Group's bombers were destroyed on the ground during an air raid at Clark.
 The survivors at Del Monte engaged in combat from secondary airfields against the invading Japanese forces until the situation in the Philippines became untenable and they were withdrawn to Australia.
 The survivors of the ground echelon fought as infantry during Battle of Bataan and after their surrender, were subjected to the Bataan Death March, although some did escape to Australia and some presumably fought on as unorganized guerrilla forces during the Japanese occupation.

 In Australia, the escaped airmen and aircraft of the squadron reformed into a combat unit; engaging in combat during the Dutch East Indies and New Guinea Campaigns flying heavy bomber combat missions from Australia.

 In late 1942, the B-17C/D and a few F models in Australia were replaced by long-range Consolidated B-24 Liberators, and the unit was returned to the United States and became an operational training unit with Second Air Force for replacement B-17 personnel.